Uriopass/Musidex/README.md

 git clone https://github.com/Uriopass/Musidex
 cd Musidex

-# Then start the daemon
-cd musidex-daemon
-cargo run --release

-# Then in a separate terminal start the web server
+# Then use the build and run script
-cd musidex-web
-npm start
+./start.sh

 ```

 Tada !